Miles (band)

-Miles is a Bangladeshi rock band formed in Dhaka in 1 August 1979.
-They have released ten studio albums and three compilations.
+Miles is a Bangladeshi rock band formed in Dhaka on 1 August 1979 by Farid Rashid.

 They released their self titled debut studio album Miles in 1982, which contained English numbers.
 They released their second album A Step Farther in 1986.
 After four years, they released their third studio and first Bengali album Protisruti (Promise) in 1991.

 History

-The band formed in 1979 by Farid Rashid, Kamal Mainuddin, Larry Burnaby, Ishtiaq, Musa, Robin and Happy Akhand.

-Their first album, Miles, was released in 1982, including five original songs and seven cover songs.
+Their first album, Miles, was produced in 1982 including five original songs and seven cover songs.
 Their second album, A Step Farther was released in 1986 and it consisted of 7 original and 5 cover songs.
 Their first Bengali album, Protisruti, was released in 1991.
 It included 12 original Bengali songs.
 Their second Bengali album, Prottasha, was released in 1993.
-In 1994, the first CD of the band was released as Best of Miles.

 The fourth Bengali album, Probaho, was produced in 1999.

 In 2011, Grameenphone announced that it would release their album Proticchobi.
 The album was released in 2015.

-Miles was invited to play at a 2016 concert in Kolkata celebrating India's Independence Day.
-Fossils, an Indian hard rock band which was also scheduled to perform, accused Miles of posting anti-Indian messages on social media during the Cricket World Cup.
-Lead singer and bassist Shafin Ahmed responded that his posts were not anti-Indian, were his personal beliefs as a patriotic Bangladeshi, and did not represent the views of the band.
-Organizers disinvited both bands.

-Shafin Ahmed left the band, for the second time, at the end of 2017.
-He rejoined in August 2018 after resolving differences with other members.
-He announced at the end of 2021 that he will be leaving the band for the third and final time.